Are you facing your first holidays after divorce?

 It will take a while to get through all the emotions and figure out what your life looks like after marriage.

 Don’t expect yourself to instantly feel like you have to have it all figured out.
 Don’t push yourself into situations that will bring unnecessary stress.
-Do what you want you need to do to take care of yourself.
+Do what you need to do to take care of yourself.

 Build extra time into your schedule to allow for yourself to unwind and have a good cry.